Mono Couple becomes Poly Couple

 Fix the bank account today.
 Consider locking joint credit accounts so they can no longer be used for new purchases.

 I learned we want different things from poly.
-She wants a more communal poly structure whereas I want a more hierarchical one.
+She wants a more communal poly structure, whereas I want a more hierarchical one.
 In her mind that's a Spitfire-centric thing.
 I don't want to live with a bunch of other dudes ever again.
 I've been working my whole life to be free from servitude to people not of my own choosing.
 Plus, I think it's bullshit that the guy who does nothing but take her on dates and fuck her is the equivalent to my supporting her financially, emotionally and every which way for a decade.
-Like what the fuck?
+Like, what the fuck?
 Are there people out there cool with putting in all the work and getting none of the reward?
 I suppose there's a pot for every kettle.
 I want attention, kindness, passion and intimacy!
 I feel like I'm worth it.
-I feel like a real creep when I think the words "deserve it" but I know for sure I'm "worth it."
+I feel like a real creep when I think the words "deserve it," but I know for sure I'm "worth it."

 So yeah, we want different things.
 We're going to cut back on communication.
 She's going to make sure there's room in the budget for me to fuck around and find out who I am.
 I'm going to learn how to process my emotions better, advocate for myself and find my autonomy.
 I had a real important question that Spitfire told me meant I did not understand autonomy.
 When does someone else's autonomy coming at the expense of your autonomy give you the right to tell that person to fuck off?
 Life goals.

-It's hard when you know you have to take it slow but you feel like you need to work fast.
+It's hard when you know you have to take it slow, but you feel like you need to work fast.
 I want shit to get better.
 I want to believe everything can get better.
 I want to be able to come to Spitfire a complete person and really see whether or not this marriage is what's best for me.
 For now, I have a little peace, the amazing Jason and my first sense of freedom in years.

 Jason and I are going to a nerd bar tonight!
 I'm really excited.
-I'm going to cook cajun lime chicken (nothing fancy just cajun seasoning and lime on chicken breast) because I wanna see how that will taste.
+I'm going to cook Cajun lime chicken (nothing fancy, just Cajun seasoning and lime on chicken breast) because I wanna see how that will taste.
 I got ingredients for it and I'm stoked to cook dinner with him.
-Then it's off to checkout this bar.
-Nothing crazy as we both have to work tomorrow.
+Then it's off to check out this bar.
+Nothing crazy, as we both have to work tomorrow.

 LoveBunny: Sorry you went through that.
-I'm kind of failing at the no contact bit already but I don't want to risk throwing everything away before I have a chance to process all of my emotions in a healthy way.
-If I go back it will be as someone who understands their own worth and will not be abused again.
+I'm kind of failing at the no-contact bit already, but I don't want to risk throwing everything away before I have a chance to process all of my emotions in a healthy way.
+If I go back, it will be as someone who understands their own worth and will not be abused again.

 TinCup: We talked about finances for a bit today.
 I feel a little more secure.
-If anything I imagine I'm going to have to be reactive rather than proactive on this one.
+If anything, I imagine I'm going to have to be reactive, rather than proactive on this one.
 But hey, at least there's almost nothing left to steal!

 GG: I think I went from 17 to 6 today.

 That's a lot of feelings.
-But hey, some like 6 Hope were above 7 Contentment -- which is middle neutral to me.
-Not super happy, not super down.
-Just medium chill content.
+But hey, some, like 6 Hope, were above 7 Contentment, which is middle-neutral to me, not super happy, not super down, just medium-chill content.

 • 6 Hopeful gets +1

-• 7 Contentment gets 0 because neutral
+• 7 Contentment gets 0, because it's neutral

 • 8 Boredom to 17 Anger is -10

-So overall it was a -9 kind of day but you got through it.
+So overall it was a -9 kind of day, but you got through it.

 These are worth lifting up.